 LSU is the heart of Baton Rouge, and Homecoming brings out all of the spirit and support the capital city has to offer.
 We’re encouraging local businesses to “Paint the Town Purple” to make the local area roar with pride during Homecoming Week!

-Remember this year’s theme: Louisiana State of Mind.
+Remember this year’s theme: Let the Good Times ROAR!
 Show your Louisiana love for the state’s flagship university!

 Some ways you can Paint the Town Purple and Gold are: